 The Churchill Barriers are a series of four causeways which link the islands of South Ronaldsay, Burray, Glims Holm and Lamb Holm.
 If we have time we will have a quick beach stop to look at these.

-Our first stop is at the Italian Chapel.
+Our first stop on Orkney is at the Italian Chapel.
 This is a beautiful chapel which was built by ingenious Italian prisoners of war during WW11, and is now a major tourist destination.

 Our next stop is in Orkney’s vibrant capital; Kirkwall.
 With independent shops, cute cafes and no shortage of historic sights, it is no wonder that this town is immensely popular with visitors keen to experience the islands’ unique culture and heritage.

 We will spend around one hour here and this will be your opportunity to pick up lunch (own expense).